- www.MeehlFoundation.org • A Non-Profit 501C3

 - Contact Info

 - "Bipolar Survival Guide"

 - Mark & Debra

 Borderline Personality Disorder

-Restoring balance to the life of an individual with Borderline Personality Disorder (BPD) is part of the mental health mission of The Meehl House.
-Mark Meehl and Debra Meehl, DD, MSW, created the Meehl Foundation and opened this facility to provide a place of hope and healing for people diagnosed with BPD throughout Texas and neighboring states.
-During a stay at this Gulf Coast facility, a resident learns to effectively manage all areas of his or her life in order to return home with the ability to productively engage in career and financial decisions, cultivate and grow friendships and family relationships, and use the coping strategies for living daily with BPD.
+The Meehl House, created by Mark and Debra Meehl (DD, MSW), provides a place of hope and healing for those diagnosed with Borderline Personality Disorder (BPD).
+We service patients in Texas and the nearby surrounding areas.
+During a stay at our Gulf Coast facility, a resident learns to effectively manage all areas of his or her life in order to return home with the ability to productively engage in career and financial decisions, cultivate and grow friendships and family relationships, and use the coping strategies for living daily with BPD.

 The Meehl Foundation Approach to Treating BPD

-Protecting, strengthening and caring for the body at The Meehl House involves learning about nutrition in order to maintain a healthy diet, creating a self-sufficiency regarding meal preparation and choices by learning to cook, and heightening an awareness of the body and setting fitness goals through a fitness club membership.
+Protecting, strengthening and caring for the body at The Meehl House involves learning about nutrition in order to maintain a healthy diet, creating a self-sufficiency regarding meal preparation and creating different food choices by learning to cook.
+Additionally, we help develop a heightening awareness of the body and set fitness goals through a gym club membership.
 Massage and acupuncture therapy, as well as hair follicle, mineral and vitamin testing, are also among the physical health-related components of the program.
-Meeting the spiritual needs of a resident, and helping him of her cultivate a stronger sense of the value of spiritual strength, is experienced through spiritual counseling, action and wellness planning, life coaching, art therapy, and gardening and horticulture therapy.

 What is Dialectical Behavioral Therapy?